- Patient interactions and experiences at hospitals influence HCAHPS Survey scores, which affect Medicare payments.

-One of the 11 HCAHPS measures is “responsiveness of hospital staff.”
-Since public reporting began, the average response has increased from 60 to 69 percent.
-That’s a nice jump, but there’s further improvement needed, and technology can help inform clinicians when and where they need to take action.
+The HCAHPS survey contains 29 questions sent to discharged patients.
+One of the core questions is “responsiveness of hospital staff.”
+In the latest HCAPHS survey results, the U.S. average response in this category was 66%.
+Since public reporting began, this percentage has increased from 60%.
+While it’s a nice jump, there’s further improvement needed, and technology can help inform clinicians when and where they need to take action.

 Hospitals can cut out these time-consuming steps with software that sends request notifications from the patient’s nurse call button directly to the correct caregiver’s mobile device.
-The nurse can then directly connect to the patient’s pillow speaker to determine the need.
+The clinician can then directly connect to the patient’s pillow speaker to determine the need.
 If the patient just wants a glass of water, the nurse might direct it to a non-clinical staff member to fulfill that request.
-If the patient is in pain, he’ll respond directly and immediately.
-A speedy response to a patient request cuts stress and increases satisfaction.
+If the patient is in pain, they’ll respond directly and immediately.
+A speedy response to a patient’s request cuts stress and increases satisfaction.

 The “quietness of the hospital environment” frequently ranks lowest among the HCAHPS survey categories, as it did in the most recent report from CMS.
-While that figure has improved nearly 10 percent, it remains among the lowest-ranking survey categories.
-Research indicates the importance of sleep and plenty of rest to the healing process.
-Yet we know hospitals can be noisy places with numerous beeps, overhead paging, and hallway conversations.
+While that figure has improved nearly 10% in recent years, it remains among the lowest-ranking survey categories.
+Even as rest can significantly impact patient recovery, research notes the adverse effects of poor sleep on the healing process due to environmental factors.
+Hospitals can be noisy places with numerous beeps, overhead paging, and hallway conversations.

-Among the biggest noise culprits are patient monitoring alarms, whose sounding frequency can lead to clinician alarm fatigue, a patient safety hazard.
+Among the biggest noise culprits are patient monitoring alarms, whose sounding frequency can lead to clinician alert fatigue, a patient safety hazard.
 While critical alarms should never be disabled, hospitals can reduce their frequency.
-Programming device parameters to trigger alerts only when an actionable threshold is reached is one way to reduce false positives that disrupt patient rest.
+Using alarm filtering or alarm surveillance technology are a few ways to reduce false positives that disrupt patient rest.

 Mobile device notifications are another way to promote a quiet environment for rest and healing.
 Integrated call notification and staff assignment systems reduce overhead paging by routing patient alarm notifications directly to appropriate staff.
 Mobile devices also enable secure messaging among care team members, which cuts down on hallway conversations—improving information security and minimizing patient disturbance.

 The longer patients are in pain, the unhappier they’ll be.
-Yet communication problems can cause many delays to alleviating pain.
-An important first step to help minimize the delay is to ensure the patient receives a fast response to the nurse call button.
-A good system will route alerts to the primary nurse or escalate the request to another clinician if the primary nurse is unavailable.
+Yet communication problems can cause many delays in alleviating pain.
+An important first step is to help minimize the communication delay to ensure that the patient receives a fast response to their nurse call request.
+A good clinical communication system will automatically route alerts to the primary nurse or escalate the request to another clinician if the primary nurse is unavailable.

 An existing order in the patient’s chart allows the nurse to administer pain relief right away.
 But if no order exists, the nurse must consult with the patient’s physician.
-An efficient communication system helps the nurse locate the physicianquickly via an online enterprise directory and on-call schedules, and then use secure texting to send the request for additional pain medication.
-The physician can either enter an order immediately or call the nurse for more information.
+An efficient communication system helps the nurse locate the physician quickly via an online enterprise directory and on-call schedules, and then use secure messaging to send the request for additional/new pain medication.
+The physician can either enter an order immediately or call the nurse for more information, alleviating patient pain quickly.

 When patients are ready for release, they expect a smooth and efficient discharge from the hospital.
-Communication breakdowns among the care team cause unnecessary delays and leave patients with a poor experience before they exit through the hospital doors and fill out the HCAHPS questionnaire.
+Communication breakdowns among the care team cause unnecessary delays and leave patients with a poor experience before they exit through the hospital doors and complete the HCAHPS questionnaire.
 Secure messaging streamlines the discharge process by sending messages from the patient’s EHR, while taking advantage of the staff directory and on-duty/on-call status to reach the entire team.
-Clinical care team members can communicate and agree that discharge today is OK, then non-clinical care team members like transport, environmental services, and even the valet can be notified to prepare for the patient’s departure and the next patient’s arrival.
-Patients are able to leave sooner and happier.
+Clinical care team members can communicate and agree that discharge today is OK, then non-clinical care team members like transport, environmental services, and even the valet can be notified to prepare for the patient’s departure and prepare for the next patient’s arrival.
+Streamlining the release processes helps to ensure that patients can leave sooner and happier.